All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cardiovascular safety.
 The SELECT trial[3] (Lincoff et al., NEJM, 2023) studied semaglutide 2.4 mg in 17,604 adults with overweight or obesity and established cardiovascular disease but without diabetes.
 Over a median follow-up of 39.8 months (more than 3 years) semaglutide reduced the risk of major adverse cardiovascular events (heart attack, stroke, or cardiovascular death) by 20%[3] compared to placebo.
 This was a landmark finding because it demonstrated that the cardiovascular benefits extend beyond blood sugar control.
 The LEADER trial (Marso et al., NEJM, 2016) previously showed liraglutide reduced cardiovascular risk by 13% in patients with type 2 diabetes over 3.8 years.

 Bone and muscle health.
 Rapid weight loss from any cause can lead to loss of lean muscle mass and decreased bone density.
 Studies suggest that approximately 25-40% of weight lost on GLP-1 medications may come from lean mass rather than fat.
-This is why providers emphasize resistance training and adequate protein intake as essential components of any GLP-1 treatment plan.
+This is why providers emphasize resistance training and adequate protein intake as important components of any GLP-1 treatment plan.
 Monitoring bone density may be appropriate for patients at higher risk for osteoporosis.

 The overall safety profile of GLP-1 medications across more than 15 years of clinical use in diabetes and several years in obesity treatment has been reassuring.
 But ongoing monitoring remains important, and your provider should check in regularly with lab work and health assessments.